boyoje/8weeksqlchallenge/README.md

 # 8 Week SQl Challenges
 This is the repository for my 8 Week Sql Challenges from data with Danny.
 This case study intended to test out my sql skills from beginner to advanced level query.
+**Check out the branches for each week challenges!**

-check the challenges here: https://8weeksqlchallenge.com/
+Look for the full challenges here: https://8weeksqlchallenge.com/